vahidAK/PatMat/README.md

   --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
                         An integer value to specify thereshold for filtering reads based om mapping quality.
-Default is >=20 --min_snv MIN_SNV, -ms MIN_SNV
+Default is >=20 --min_variant MIN_VARIANT, -mv MIN_VARIANT
-                        minimum number of phased SNVs must a read have to be phased.
+                        minimum number of phased variants must a read have to be phased.
 Default= 1 --min_read_number MIN_READ_NUMBER, -mr MIN_READ_NUMBER
                         minimum number of reads to support a variant to assign to each haplotype.
 Default= 2